DevOps-Represent/devopsgirls-bootcamp3/3-1-CodeStar-EC2.md

 `cd C:\sallytran`
 5.2.
 'Add' the modified files to be ready for git commit.
 Enter this command:
 `git add .`
 5.3.
-Commit the changes to your local git repository, inculding a comment.
+Commit the changes to your local git repository, including a comment.
 Enter this command:
 `git commit -m "Replaced the index.html file"`
 5.4.
 Push the changes to the AWS CodeCommit hosted repository:
 `git push`